tomyitav/angular-logzio/projects/angular-logz-io/README.md

 ## Installation

-`npm i --save logzio-nodejs angular-logz-io`
+`npm i --save logzio-ts angular-logz-io`

 ## How to use in app code